sargalias/old-personal-website/posts/Programming first principles/9. First principle - Principle of least astonishment/Programming first principles - 9. First principle - Principle of least astonishment.md

 **Maybe you'll spend a day reading and understanding the code, making your changes, then realise they get overridden later.**

 This has happened to me.
-I made a change which ended up not working because a piece of code a bit further down the line overrode everything I changed, asynchronously, with no indication or reason.
+I made a change which ended up not working because a piece of code a bit further down the line overrode everything I changed, asynchronously, with no indication.
 Upon further investigation it was added along with the original code to fix a problematic implementation detail in the particular code.

 These are realistic scenarios.